hadret/scripts-graylog2/README.md

 * graylog2-server is running on the same machine as Elasticsearch and MongoDB (if this is not the case, just remove _Requires_ section from graylog2-server script)
+* scripts are binded to network.target and will fail to start when it's not present (both during boot time and when for some reason network.target will go down)

 Please notice that there are no guarantees that hamsters will not eat your server (nor that those scripts will work for you).